jiaohehu/NPreview/DOC-diagram.md

     second index location.
 Thus, this function can be used to return an inverse order of the points of the original path.

+  + allpoints(a)
+  + allpoints(a,b)
+  + allpoints(a,b,c)
+  + allpoints(a,b,c,...)

+    This function can be called with 0 arguments to infinitely numbered.
+    It is to return a new path with all the point in the variable.

   + shiftpoints(a,-1,2)

     This function is always needed to be provided with three arguments.
 The